MENU

 Dousing the Flames of Chronic Inflammation

-March 08, 2017 by NCSF 0 comments
+By NCSF 0 comments

 Not all forms of inflammation are created alike - acute inflammation plays a central role in wound healing and immunological protection from infectious agents that can enter the body.
 Chronic, systemic inflammation can lead to various diseases and maladies including arthritis, metabolic syndrome, heart disease and even Alzheimer's.